Stephanie J. Lee, MD, MPH ('20)

 The Executive Committee may remove Officers and Councillors.
 Any ASH member may ask the Executive Committee to consider removal of an Officer or Councillor by providing a written request stating the reasons for removal, or the Executive Committee itself may initiate consideration of removal.
 Reasons for removal include failure to attend committee meetings, failure to contribute to the work of the committee, conduct that reflects poorly on the Society, failure to comply with the ASH Conflict of Interest Policy and/or ASH Travel Reimbursement Policy, or any other reasons deemed appropriate by the Executive Committee.

-The President presides at all meetings of ASH and serves as chair of the Executive Committee.
-S/he is an ex officio, non-voting member of all standing committees except the Awards and Nominating Committees, and performs all other duties typical of the office.
+The President presides at all meetings as chair of the Executive Committee.
+S/he is an ex officio, non-voting member of all standing committees except the Awards and Nominating Committees and performs all other duties typical of the office.
 Unless otherwise provided in the ASH Bylaws, the President, with the approval of the Executive Committee, appoints members of the Society to fill interim vacancies on any committee and an interim Editor-in-Chief of Blood, Blood Advances, The Hematologist, and/or ASH Clinical News.
 The order of succession to the Presidency, in case of need, is President-Elect, Vice President, Secretary, and Treasurer.

 Working with the Executive Office staff, the President sets the agenda for all meetings of the Executive Committee, and in the year of his/her presidency makes decisions about the annual meeting, including selection of the Presidential Symposium and Ham-Wasserman Lecture speakers.

 The President-Elect is a member of the Executive Committee and is an ex officio, non-voting member of all standing committees except the Awards and Nominating Committees.
-The President-Elect serves as a member of the Subcommittee on Program Support.
+The President-Elect serves as a member of the Finance Subcommittee.
 The President-Elect also appoints new chairs and members of committees as needed with the advice of the Nominating Committee and the approval of the Executive Committee.

 The President-Elect will be prepared to perform such other duties as may be assigned from time to time by the Executive Committee or the President.
 The President-Elect is installed as President at the next annual meeting of the Society.
 If a vacancy should occur in the office of the President-Elect, the Vice President will become President at the next annual meeting.